Nachlaot: History

 Former Israeli president Yitzhak Navon grew up in Ohel Moshe, and the neighborhood served as the inspiration for his play Bustan Sephardi (Sephardi Orchard).
 The Banai family, a famous family of actors and singers, lived in Nachlaot.
-A Syrian Jewish community settled in Nachlaot in 1900 and built the Ades Synagogue, which was completed in 1901.
-Jerusalem's Mahane Yehuda outdoor market is located next to Nachlaot.
+A Syrian Jewish community settled in Nahalat Zion in 1891 and built the Ades Synagogue, which was completed in 1901.
+Jerusalem's Mahane Yehuda outdoor market is located in Nachlaot.
 Rabbi Aryeh Levin, known as the "prisoners' rabbi" for his visits to members of the Jewish underground imprisoned in the Russian Compound, lived in Mishkenot Yisrael.
 Nahalat Ahim, south of Rehov Bezalel, was founded in 1925 for the Yemenite community.

-In the wake of gentrification projects in the area, housing prices have risen steeply.
+In the wake of gentrification in the area, housing prices have risen steeply.

 Religious institutions

 At one time Nachlaot had a higher concentration of synagogues than anywhere else in the world, around 300 within a radius of just a few blocks.
 Many of these were not much more than a tiny room with space for only about a dozen worshippers.
-Over the decades, many have closed, and now there are about 100 left, such as Kol Rina, an Orthodox synagogue which offers prayer services modeled after the tunes and spirit of the late Rabbi Carlebach, and the N'vei Shalom (Raz) Synagogue, offering an inspiring Friday night Kabbalat Shabbat service intended to not just fulfill one's responsibility to pray, but to stir the heart and spirit.
-Rabbi Aaron Leibowitz runs a weekly Friday night service outdoors, at Reshimu.